netsage-project/netsage-pipeline/INSTALL.md

 ```

 ### Daemon Listing

+#### netsage-netflow-importer-daemon
+This is a daemon that reads raw netflow data, reads it, and pushes it to a Rabbit queue for processing.

 #### netsage-flow-cache-daemon
 This is a daemon that polls a Rabbit queue for raw flow data, retrieves it, and stores it in shared memory for the stitching daemon.